Sehba Akhtar

 Sehba Akhtar (30 September 1931 - 19 February 1996) was a poet and a film songwriter in Pakistan.

 Early life and career

 Akhtar was born Akhtar Ali Rehmat in the household of Rehmat Ali Rehmat, a poet and a contemporary of the renowned playwright Agha Hashar Kashmiri, in Jammu, British India.
 Sehba originally belonged to Amritsar, Punjab, India.
 He started writing verses in his school days.
 He finished his high school from Bareilly and later attended the Aligarh Muslim University.
 Later, before Pakistan's independence in 1947, he visited Karachi along with Quaid-e-Azam Muhammad Ali Jinnah to attend a public gathering organized by Karachi students.
 Soon after the independence of Pakistan in 1947, he shifted to Pakistan and also started writing poems and songs for Pakistani movies and the Pakistani public.

 Popular poems

-Akhtar wrote many famous poems and songs for the Pakistani people and also became involved in writing film songs for some Pakistani films.
+Akhtar wrote many famous poems and also became involved in writing songs for some Pakistani films.